UrviGupta8124/MarketBasedAnalysis/README.md

 Market Basket Analysis is a data mining technique used by retailers to understand customer purchasing behavior.
 By analyzing transaction data, we can identify which items are frequently bought together.
 This insight helps businesses to:

-Suggest complementary products to customers (cross-selling)
+- Suggest complementary products to customers (cross-selling)

-Optimize product placement in stores
+- Optimize product placement in stores

-Design promotions, bundles, or discounts
+- Design promotions, bundles, or discounts

-Increase revenue by targeting potential buyers for related products
+- Increase revenue by targeting potential buyers for related products

 ### Example:

-If a customer buys bread, they are likely to buy butter.
+- If a customer buys bread, they are likely to buy butter.

-If a customer buys diaper, they might also buy beer.
+- If a customer buys milk, they might also buy bread.

 These insights allow businesses to recommend additional products, either at checkout, via email, or through in-store promotions.

 ## ⚙️ Features

-Transaction Encoding
+1. Transaction Encoding
 Converts a list of transactions into a True/False matrix using TransactionEncoder from mlxtend.

-Frequent Itemset Mining
+2. Frequent Itemset Mining
 Uses the Apriori algorithm to find itemsets that appear in at least a specified fraction of transactions (min_support).

-Association Rule Generation
+3. Association Rule Generation
 Generates rules of the form X → Y, meaning if a customer buys X, they are likely to buy Y. Rules are filtered by confidence and lift.

-Top Recommendations
+4. Top Recommendations
 Sorts association rules to show the strongest cross-selling opportunities.

 ## 🛠️ Libraries Used

-pandas – for data manipulation
+- pandas – for data manipulation

-mlxtend.preprocessing.TransactionEncoder – for transaction encoding
+- mlxtend.preprocessing.TransactionEncoder – for transaction encoding

-mlxtend.frequent_patterns.apriori – for frequent itemset mining
+- mlxtend.frequent_patterns.apriori – for frequent itemset mining

-mlxtend.frequent_patterns.association_rules – for generating association rules
+- mlxtend.frequent_patterns.association_rules – for generating association rules

 ## 📝 Example Dataset
 ```python